NEONScience/NEON-Data-Skills/tutorials/R/download-explore/NEON-download-explore.md

 a format that can then be passed on to `stackByTable()`.

 One of the inputs to `zipsByProduct()` is the data product ID, or DPID, of the data you want to download.
-The DPID can be found in the
+The DPID can be found on the
-<a href="http://data.neonscience.org/data-product-catalog" target="_blank">data product catalog</a>.
+<a href="http://data.neonscience.org/data-products/explore" target="_blank">Explore Data Products page</a>.
 It will be in the form DP#.#####.###; e.g., the DPID of PAR, downloaded
 above, is DP1.00024.001.